CNECCC-CSY/The-Recipe-Library-of-Babel/README.md

 # Version 0.69.69
 Added generator and tutorial screen.

-Warining: This is still in testing!
+Warning: This is still in testing!
 Please report any issues and bugs!